 Ultralight basses

 My ultralight bass concept is an instrument designed to be as light as possible, yet still balanced and ergonomic.
 I believe the only reason instruments are as heavy as they are is because tradition dictates this.
 I have developed a bass instrument that is significantly lighter than the rest of the bass market.
-The weight of the Nylon string version is around 2.0-2.1kgs and the weight for both models shown in the photographs is 2.1kgs.
-The weight of the steel string version (coming soon) should be around 2.5kgs.
+The weight of the Nylon string version is around 2.0-2.1kgs and the weight for both nylon string models shown in the photographs is 2.1kgs.
+The weight of the steel string version shown in the photographs is 2.3kgs.
+All of these are well below the weight of an average bass which is typically around 3.5-3.8kgs

 Construction